Charlie LeDuff: Journalism

+Controversies

 LeDuff has been repeatedly accused of plagiarism and of reporting inaccuracies, to which he has responded.

 A 1995 article for The East Bay Monthly was examined by Modern Luxury's San Francisco publication in a February 2004 article titled "Charlie LeDuff's Bay Area Secret" following suggestions that LeDuff had plagiarized elements of Ted Conover's book Rolling Nowhere: Riding the Rails With America's Hoboes.

 A January 18, 2003, article for The New York Times entitled "As an American Armada Leaves San Diego, Tears Are the Rule of the Day" was accused of featuring inaccurate quotations and depictions of two of the ten subjects interviewed, according to an article published in September 2003 by Marvin Olasky in the evangelical WORLD magazine.
 According to Olasky, Lieutenant Commander Beidler, a subject profiled with his wife in the man-on-the-street piece, recalled saying something else to LeDuff and believed the quotes and depictions of himself and his wife used were inaccurate and fabricated by LeDuff.
 According to Olasky, Times senior editor Bill Borders wrote to Beidler, saying that he had "thoroughly looked into your complaint" and concluding "[Mr. LeDuff] thinks that he accurately represented his interview with you and your wife, and therefore so do I."

 A December 8, 2003, article for The New York Times entitled "Los Angeles by Kayak: Vistas of Concrete Banks" was accused of drawing from Blake Gumprecht's 1999 book The Los Angeles River: Its Life, Death, and Possible Rebirth.
 One week later, on December 15, 2003, The New York Times appended a clarification:

 LeDuff discussed various accusations made against his reporting in a March 11, 2008, interview with essayist Dan Schneider.

+In January 2009, LeDuff gained nationwide attention for a human-interest story after being tipped off that a group of local amateur hockey players had failed to notify authorities after discovering the frozen body of a homeless person in an abandoned warehouse in Detroit.
+The following month, Metro Times reporter Curt Guyette accused LeDuff of sensationalizing the story, noting that the body had been discovered 48 hours prior to LeDuff being tipped off (not a week), that only one of the hockey players had known about the body (not all of them), that police had arrived within 30 minutes of LeDuff's call to 911 (not 24 hours), and that LeDuff's portrayal of the tip as a possible hoax was unreasonable (LeDuff's younger brother, Frank Parker, was the tipster).

 In 2011, LeDuff was sued for defamation over a story he wrote in The Detroit News.
 A Detroit police officer alleged that LeDuff's stories asserted that she moonlighted as a stripper and danced at a never-proven party at the Detroit mayor's mansion.
 The officer denied both accusations.
 The suit was ultimately dismissed.